 What About Your Users?

 You can also expect that the people who visit your website will like it to be as secure as possible.
 But how will they know your website is not secure?

 One of several ways, actually.
 In the address bar of their browsers, a secure website’s address will start with “https.”
 But the people who are using Chrome or Firefox to browse the Web will also see a “not secure” sign whenever they visit your website.
 So, it will be pretty obvious to them that a security feature on your website is missing.

 Let that sink in for a moment.
 One of the core goals of creating a good business website is establishing a relationship based on trust with the customers or clients.
 That’s why people put contact information on websites, that’s why they include social proof, that’s why they put those certificates from anti-virus companies.

 But if you fail to enable a secure connection between your website and your clients, all of those efforts might never pay off.
 Having a sign saying that your website is not secure and then plenty of other things trying to prove that it is isn’t the best way to inspire trust.
-A business that can’t have a secure a website in this day and age should have a website at all.
-And that’s the main reason to why an SSL certificate is important for your website.
+A business that can’t have to secure a website in this day and age should have a website at all.
+And that’s the main reason why an SSL certificate is important for your website.